jonnydry/Sancho/replit.md

 None documented yet.

-## Security Considerations
+## Security

-⚠️ **Important**: This app currently makes XAI API calls directly from the browser using `dangerouslyAllowBrowser: true`.
-This exposes your API key in client-side code and is **NOT secure for production use**.

-**For production deployments, you should:**
-1. Create a backend API server (Node.js/Express, Python/Flask, etc.)
+✅ **Secure Architecture Implemented**: This app uses a secure backend proxy pattern to protect the XAI API key.

+**Security Features:**
-2. Move the XAI API calls to the backend
+- ✅ Backend Express server handles all XAI API calls
-3. Have the frontend call your backend API instead
-4. Keep the XAI_API_KEY only on the server side

-This current setup is acceptable for:
+- ✅ API key stored server-side only (never exposed to browser)
-- Development and testing
+- ✅ CORS configured for development and production environments
-- Personal/private use
-- Learning purposes

-But should NOT be used for:
+- ✅ Frontend uses Vite proxy to route API requests to backend
+- ✅ Server binds to 0.0.0.0 for deployment compatibility

+**Production Ready:**
-- Public production deployments
+- The current architecture is secure for production deployment
-- Apps with untrusted users
-- Any scenario where API key exposure is a concern
+- API key is protected from client-side exposure
+- CORS settings should be updated with your production domain
+- Ensure XAI_API_KEY is set in deployment environment

 ## Notes

-- The service file is still named `geminiService.ts` but now uses XAI's API
+- The service file is named `geminiService.ts` (legacy name) but handles all backend API calls
-- Tailwind CSS is loaded via CDN (not recommended for production)
+- Tailwind CSS is loaded via CDN (works but not optimal for production)
 - For production deployment, consider installing Tailwind as a PostCSS plugin
+- Custom Sancho logo displays at 176px (w-44 h-44) for optimal text readability
+- Quote feature fetches new Sancho wisdom on each page load
-- Originally designed for AI Studio environment, adapted for Replit
+- Originally designed for AI Studio environment, migrated and enhanced for Replit